celenityy/BadBlock/README.md

 * ⭐️ [Dynamic DNS Blocking](https://github.com/hagezi/dns-blocklists?tab=readme-ov-file#lock_with_ink_pen-dynamic-dns-blocking---protects-against-the-malicious-use-of-dynamic-dns-services-) - Another list to help prevent against malware & malicious activity through Dynamic DNS servers, which are very commonly abused.
 Some cloud DNS providers (such as NextDNS) have built-in support for this feature, but if yours does not, you should use this list as well.

 * ⭐️ [Encrypted DNS Servers](https://github.com/hagezi/dns-blocklists?tab=readme-ov-file#outbox_tray-encrypted-dns-servers-only-) - This list is dedicated to blocking encrypted DNS servers.
-This can be very useful at preventing apps & services from bypassing your content blocking.
+It can be very useful at preventing apps & services from bypassing your content blocking.

 ## Additional Lists To Consider